 Hito Steyerl is a filmmaker and writer.
 She teaches New Media Art at University of Arts Berlin and has recently participated in Documenta 12, Shanghai Biennial, Rotterdam Film Festival, Venice Biennale and Berlin Biennale.

 Vera Tollmann is a writer.
 In 2013 she co-curated the 9th Video Vortex conference at the Centre for Digital Cultures of Leuphana University Luneburg.
 Since 2015, Vera is a PhD candidate in the graduate program “Aesthetics of the Virtual” in Hamburg.
 Recently published essays: “The Uncanny Polar Bear.
 Activists Visually Attack an Overly Emotionalized Image Clone” in Image Politics of Climate Change.
 Visualizations, Imaginations, Documentations.
 (Birgit Schneider, Thomas Nocke (eds.), transcript 2014) and “Exploding Images” in (networked) Every Whisper is a crash on my ears.
 Anthology, Arcadia Missa (ed.), London 2014.
 Recent lectures: “Post-Photography”, conference, European University, St. Petersburg; “Questioning Aesthetics Symposium”, Humboldt University, Berlin; “Virtual Realities”, Beijing Media Art Biennale, Beijing; “Propulsion.
-On Changing Futures”, Universität für angewandte Kunst, Wien (forthcoming).
+On Changing Futures”, Universität für angewandte Kunst, Wien.

 Boaz Levin is an artist, writer, and occasional curator.
 Levin has presented his work internationally, most recently at the CCA (Tel-Aviv), Former West (HKW, Berlin), Rencontres Internationales ( Paris, Berlin), Fidmarseille (Marseille) and The School of Kyiv (Kyiv biennial).
 Last Person Shooter, directed together with Adam Kaplan, was awarded the Ostrovsky Family Fund Award during the Jerusalem Film Festival (2015).
 Regarding Spectatorship, an ongoing curatorial research project co-curated together with Marianna Liosi, was shown at Kunstraum Kreuzberg/Bethanien Nov 2015-Jan 2016.
-Levin is a member of the curatorial team of the 7th edition of the FOTOFESTIVAL Mannheim-Ludwigshafen-Heidelberg, which will open in September 2017.
+Levin is a member of the curatorial team of the 7th edition of the FOTOFESTIVAL Mannheim-Ludwigshafen-Heidelberg, which opened in September 2017.